|

 seen on many of our rocky shores including man-made sea walls.
 Top

-and Periwinkles, and are thus generally found closer to the low water
+are thus generally found closer to the low water mark.

-It is made of a thin, horn-like material and is flexible.
-This allows
+of a thin, horn-like material and is flexible.
+This allows the snail

-the snail to withdraw deep into the coils of the shell, hopefully
+to withdraw deep into the coils of the shell, hopefully out of the

-out of the reach of crab pincers.
-The shell is sometimes covered in
+reach of crab pincers.
+The shell is sometimes covered in encrusting

-encrusting lifeforms.
-In some species, the foot of the living animal
+lifeforms.
+In some species, the body mantle of the living animal is

 Sometimes confused with the Turban